 5.3 Location of the code for the MegaCups program

-6.1 The data object model of the Library program
+6.1 The data object model of the Library program7 The StateTracker Program

 6.2 The console user interface of the Library program

-7.1 The data object model of the StateTracker program
+7.1 The data object model of the StateTracker program8 The Rental Swing Application

 7.2 The purpose of the StateTracker program